ENCCS/veloxchem-workshop/content/setup.rst

+.. _setup:

 Setting up your system
 ======================

 In order to follow this workshop, you will need access to VeloxChem.

-You can work on the content of Day 1 entirely online using `Binder
+You can work on the content of **Day 1** entirely online using `Binder
 <https://mybinder.org>`_ to run the Jupyter notebooks in the cloud.
 If you prefer to work locally, you will need to set up your Python environment correctly: we recommend using the `Conda package and enviroment manager
 <https://docs.conda.io/en/latest/>`_, as it provides a convenient way to install
-binary packages, including VeloxChem, in an isolated software environment.
+binary packages, including VeloxChem, in an isolated, reproducible software environment.

 .. todo::